Functorial invariants for chaos topology from data: Functorial invariants

 The constructions introduced in the previous sections reveal two complementary levels in the description of dynamics: a structural one, captured by the topology of the underlying space, and a directional one, reflecting how this structure is effectively visited by the flow.
 This section addresses how both directionless and directed invariants can be related through a unified categorical perspective.

-This correspondence is represented by the following commutative diagram, where the homology functor maps each chain complex to its homology groups:

-The category $\mathbf{Ch}$ has graded abelian groups endowed with a boundary operator as objects, and degree-preserving morphisms commuting with the boundary operator as arrows.
+Let $\mathbf{Top}$ be the category of topological spaces and continuous maps, and $\mathbf{Ab}$ that of abelian groups and group homomorphisms, while $\mathbf{Ch}$ has graded abelian groups endowed with a boundary operator as objects, and degree-preserving morphisms commuting with the boundary operator as arrows.
+The classical functorial chain $\mathbf{Top} \longrightarrow \mathbf{Ch} \longrightarrow \mathbf{Ab}$ is represented by the following commutative diagram, where the homology functor maps each chain complex to its homology groups:

 In directed algebraic topology, the category $\mathbf{dTop}$ consists of directed spaces and direction-preserving maps.
 In this setting, classical cell complexes and chain algebras are replaced by templexes and algebras of directed paths.
 Let us denote by $\mathbf{Pa}$ the category whose objects are directed path semigroups endowed with the Poincaré-edge operator, and whose morphisms are semigroup homomorphisms that send Poincaré edges to Poincaré edges.

-A forgetful functor maps an object to a structure obtained by discarding part of the object's data, while keeping the remaining structure and the induced morphisms.
-Two forgetful functors arise naturally from the above commutative diagram.